Divorce in Oregon (2026)

 Frequently Asked Questions

-What are the residency requirements to file for divorce in Oregon?
+What are the residency requirements in Oregon?

 Is Oregon a community property or equitable distribution state?